 Other Clear Aligners Worth Considering

 Between a busy schedule and social life, your free time is precious, so it’s understandable that you want to protect it.
 At-home aligners are typically convenient options no matter which one you choose, and in-office options can be as well, depending on your case and dentist.
-That said, you shouldn’t make a decision based on convenience alone.
+That said, you shouldn’t base your decision on convenience alone.
 Just because a particular treatment is convenient doesn’t mean it’s automatically the best choice for your unique situation.

 Below are a few other clear aligner providers that might not have made our top three, but we think are still worth considering because of their other unique advantages.

-According to their website, average costs are $3,500– 5,000 but vary depending on the dentist.
-However, the treatment isn’t quite as robust as other in-office brands like Invisalign, so Six Month Smiles might not be a viable option if you have a more severe case.
+According to their website, average costs are $3,500–$5,000 but vary depending on the dentist.
+However, the treatment isn’t as robust as other in-office brands like Invisalign, so Six Month Smiles might not be a viable option if you have a more severe case.

 Invisalign Express: Unsurprisingly, Invisalign offers its own express treatment option.
-Invisalign Express is typically only used for mild misalignments, often recommended for people who fail to wear their retainers after braces.
-Treatment typically costs between $1,800 – $3,500 and ranges from 5 to 10 months in duration.
+Dentists typically only use Invisalign Express for mild misalignments, often recommending it for people who fail to wear their retainers after braces.
+Treatment typically costs between $1,800 and $3,500 and ranges from five to ten months in duration.

-In most cases, Invisalign Express is used for issues confined to the front six teeth (top and bottom), so if your condition extends beyond that, you might want to pursue other options.
+In most cases, Invisalign Express corrects issues in the front six teeth (top and bottom), so if your condition extends beyond that, you might want to pursue other options.
 Even so, it’s frequently a viable treatment option for mild cases of teeth crowding or spacing.

 What Other Factors Should I Consider?

 If you’re like many young adults today, you have precious little time in your schedule, and you’re not looking to waste any of it.
-However, in order to truly minimize the amount of time and energy you’re investing in orthodontic treatment, it’s a good idea to keep a variety of factors in mind.
+However, in order to truly minimize the amount of time and energy you invest in orthodontic treatment, keep a variety of factors in mind.

 In addition to convenience, we recommend considering four other factors:

 As you continue the search for your ideal treatment option, remember that there are many things to consider.
-A-home aligners like byte and SmileDirectClub are undoubtedly the most convenient treatment method because they take less time than braces or Invisalign, and they don’t require ongoing office visits.
+Home aligners like SmileDirectClub, Byte, and AlignerCo are undoubtedly the most convenient options because they take less time than traditional orthodontics, and they don’t require ongoing office visits.
 However, they’re not right for everyone.
-If you have a particularly severe case of misalignment, you might need a more comprehensive option, like Invisalign.
+If you have a particularly severe misalignment, you might need a more comprehensive option like Invisalign.

-In order to identify the best fit for you, we encourage you to keep in mind everything we’ve discussed above.
-With all this information in your back pocket, you’ll be able to dive into a safe and convenient treatment plan that’s customized to your needs.
+To identify the best fit for you, keep in mind everything we’ve discussed above.
+With all this information in your back pocket, you’ll be able to dive into a convenient treatment plan that’s customized to your needs.
 Best of luck on your smile journey!